meerkat-manor/rediOps/docs/analysis_start.md

 # Reading Notes

-The ApiCurio and Github components can be substitued for other software products uch as Swagger Editor and Bitbucket that provide similar capabilities.
+The ApiCurio and Github components can be substituted for other software products uch as Swagger Editor and Bitbucket that provide similar capabilities.